Rufus For Real

 Why are my tortillas stiff?

-This usually comes down to either too much flour or too much heat.
-Roll them thin and cook just until bubbles and light golden spots appear for the softest texture.
+This is usually caused by too much flour, too much heat, or overcooking.
+Roll them thin and cook only until bubbles and light golden spots appear.

 Stack them immediately after cooking and cover with a clean kitchen towel to trap steam.
-This simple step makes a huge difference.
+This helps keep them soft and flexible.

 Can I make the dough ahead of time?